forest512/WorkList/December2017/mainFile.md

 - [ ] Postprocess the irregular-particle dune
 - [ ] Visit Dr. strom's lab, try to find the experimental results about the flocculation to validate the simulation.
 Is there some chance to cooperate?
 - [ ] Make the slides of learning openFoam.

+### 2017.
+12. 17 - 2017.
+12. 22
+#### Current work
+- [x] Visit Dr. strom's lab, talk with Duc about the flocculation and write a report about the flocculation.
+- [x] Check the case in Rui's external hard drive about the irregular dune.
+- [ ] Do not make the slides of learning openFoam.😭

+#### To do in the next work
+- [ ] Have a holiday travel.